mjwelchphd/GalaxyRevisited/README.md

 There are two migrations, one for _galaxies_ and the other for _stars_.
 Note that migrations are run in the order they are defined, _galaxies_ first, then _stars_ because when creating the stars, the galaxies (the parents) must already be present.
 That's evident in _createUniverses.swift_.
 Having a set of starting data makes it easier to jump right in and start learning.

 That means that the very first time _Galaxy Revisited_ is run (before the database exists), you have to select _Create - restore the test galaxies and stars_ on the home page (unless, by chance you run the tests first, in which case the tests did the _Create_ function).
-If you want to use another database such as PostgreSQL or MySql, you may have other things you'll have to do to set up the database that are beyond the scope of this book.
+If you want to use another database such as PostgreSQL or MySql, you may have other things you'll have to do to set up the database that is beyond the scope of this book.

 The last thing _configure_ does is load the routes, and after that, Vapor waits for requests.
 To see the main (Welcome) page, you have to start the app running in Xcode and enter the URL _http://localhost:8080/_ into your browser.
 From there, you can follow links all around the app.